 But if you’re bringing along your favorite furry friends, don’t forget that they have packing needs, too!
-From basics like food and water dishes to comforting extras like chew toys, packing for your pup is imperative.
-We’ll cover some fun and useful accessories to add to your list in just a moment!
+Here are some basics to keep in mind, and we’ll cover some fun and useful accessories to add to your list in just a moment!

 3. Going hiking?
 Check the rules.

 So many campers love to go hiking with their dogs, and we understand why.
 It’s great exercise for you and them, and most dogs love the opportunity to get out and smell the fresh air and flowers.